 There may be cases where the value of a patented feature decreases when it is bundled with other goods.

 THE TAKEAWAY: The economic analysis of bundling in patent matters always returns to the same point: We must parse the incremental value of the patented invention in question from the value that consumers find in the bundle as a whole.
 The act of bundling has its own economic underpinnings, which may not be ascribed to the inclusion of the patented invention at issue.
 Indeed, there are cases in which combinations render patented features in bundles less valuable than they were on their own. ■

-This article was adapted from “Some Economics of Royalty Bundling” coauthored by Managing Principal Jeffrey Cohen, Vice President Divya Mathur, and Sidley Austin LLP Partner David Giardina.
+This article was adapted from “Some Economics of Royalty Bundling” coauthored by Senior Advisor Jeffrey Cohen, Managing Principal Divya Mathur, and Sidley Austin LLP Partner David Giardina.
 The article appeared in the May/June 2012 issue of Landslide, a publication of the ABA section of Intellectual Property Law.